kaltha34/Medical_expense_tracker/README.md

 # MediTrack - Medical Expense Tracker

-MediTrack is a web application that helps users track their medical expenses, manage insurance claims, and prepare for tax deductions.
+MediTrack is a comprehensive web application designed to help individuals and families track their medical expenses, manage insurance claims, and prepare for tax deductions.
+With an intuitive interface and practical features, MediTrack simplifies the often complex process of managing healthcare costs.

 ## Features